Kr1sNg/p2y/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

-For anyone interested in Computer and Data Science and/or wants to advance programming skills, this is a highly recommended DSA course from the University of Helsinki :joy:
+For anyone interested in Computer and Data Science and/or wants to advance programming skills, this is a highly recommended DSA course from the University of Helsinki 😃:

 - *Prerequisites:* Basic of programming and mathematics
 - *Documentation language:* English